 - have reached pension age, you can check whether this applies to you by clicking on the link to the state pension age calculator; or

-- from 11 April 2018, you are homeless and the council has placed you in temporary accommodation.
+- You are homeless and the council has placed you in temporary accommodation; or

 How to apply for Universal Credit